Baldo431/Gasoline_Price_Dashboard/README.md

 - Bi-weekly meetup for project progress check-up.
 Scheduled during class time.
 - Assistance outside of meeting times is directed through IM on Slack.
 Further assistance may be requested through a Zoom meeting as needed.
 - Main branch merges require review by other team members.
 The reviews may be conducted through Slack IM, Github review process, or on a Zoom meeting.

-## Scraping Twitter
-Twitter is an American social networking service where individuals can microblog in a form of "Tweet".
-There are many limitations of accessing Twitter.
-Twitter's API allows access to recent data up to a week old and retrieve 500,000 Tweets per month.
-We will be scraping all Tweets that include the words: "gas" and "oil".

-#### The Process
-To scrape the data from Twitter, we created a Twitter account and applied to access the API.
-Once we got accepted, we used the API key to connect to Twitter.
-We were able to collect the number of Tweets and all Tweets that included the words: "gas" and "oil" from the past seven days.

-#### Limitations
-In order to grab data longer than seven days from Twitter, we scraped new Tweets every day and added it to the previous combined data (`tweets.csv` and `tweet_count.csv`).

 ## Machine Learning